Living Well with a Disability

 Develop new hobbies and activities that make you happy.
 A disability can make the activities you used to enjoy more difficult, or even impossible.
 But staying engaged will make a big difference in your mental health.
 Look for creative ways to participate differently in old favorites, or take this opportunity to develop new interests.

 Take care of an animal.
 Caring for a pet is a great way to get outside of yourself and give you a sense of being needed.
 And while animals are no substitution for human connection, they can bring joy and companionship into your life and help you feel less isolated.
-If you aren’t able to have a pet, there are other ways to be around animals, including volunteering at your local animal shelter or veterinarian’s office.
+If you aren't able to have a pet, there are other ways to find animal companionship, including volunteering at your local animal shelter or veterinarian's office.

 Make your health a top priority